drhsqlite/fossil-mirror/test/markdown-test3.md

 [^undefined label is used]: For example due to a typo.

 [^another stray]: Just to verify the correctness of ordering and styling.

+[^scipub]: Which is common in the scientific publications.